 My Early Interests & What Drives Me

 I belong to a Mizo tribe, but was born and brought up in Manipur.

-From when I remember, I loved art and drawing.
-I used to draw and scribble incessantly.
+For as long as I could remember, I love art and drawing.
+I would scribble incessantly any chance I get.
 Unfortunately, I do not have any of my early drawings to share with you!

-As a teenager, I developed a love for Basketball and was good at it.
-I have even represented my State at National Level games that were held in 2006 in New Delhi.
+When I was a teenager, I developed a love for Basketball and was good at it.
+I got the opportunity to represent my State at the National Level games, held in 2006 in New Delhi.

-I did not grow up with big dreams for myself as my teen years were challenging.
-I did not know where I was headed.
+Growing up, I did not have big dreams; my teen years were challenging and had no clue where my life would lead.
 But I always took my father’s advice and enjoyed everything I did.

-Though I do not have big degrees in my pocket, I have a job that I am enjoying, that pays well and the work is fulfilling!
-That too in a company which serves global customers from world renowned companies.
-Who would have imagined that I would be part of such a company?
+Though I do not have degrees in my pocket, I have a job that pays well, is fulfilling and I love what I do!
+Working for a company that serves global customers!
+Who would have imagined?
 Of course, I give my 100% and work with passion.

-Want to know how I landed here in Chillibreeze?
+I landed here in Chillibreeze!
 Read on, as I share my journey.

 If you are on this page to find out about job opportunities in the North East, I encourage you to apply through our online form and find out for yourself.